UNM-CARC/webinfo/resource_limits.md

 # Storage Policy

-Home directories are limited to 200 GB.
+Home directories have a soft limit of 100GB and a hard limit of 200GB.
+Once you exceed the soft limit we will ask you to reduce your usage.
+You will not be able to write data beyond the hard limit.
 Project space is limited to 250 GB.
 Scratch storage is limited to 1 TB (2 TB on Xena).
 Center-wide project scratch space is limited to 1 TB and user scratch is limited to 100G (/carc/scratch).
 To purchase additional storage please see our [pricing spreadsheet](https://carc.unm.edu/research/premium-research-computing-services.html).

 The 'quotas' command shows your quota usage.